nkoster/gpgchat/README.md

 You can also transfer a file, PGP encrypted, during a chat session.

-Plus, you can execute a local command, or run a shell, within a chat session.
+Plus, you can execute a local command, or run a shell, inside a chat session.

 ### Usage
 ```